-Lens surfaces may be either inward curving (concave), outward bulging (convex), or flat (plane) and it is the combination of the properties of the two surfaces which determines the focal power of the lens (Figure 2).
+Lens surfaces may be either inward curving (concave), outward bulging (convex), or flat (plane) and it is the combination of the properties of the two surfaces which determines the focal power of the lens (Fig 2).

 In general, images of objects produced using single thin lenses suffer from various defects including spherical and chromatic aberration, coma (in which peripheral images of points are disturbed into pear-shaped spots), and astigmatism.
 The effects of these are minimized by designing compound lenses in which simple lenses of different shapes and refractive indices are combined.
 Achromatic lenses reduce chromatic aberration; aplanatic lenses reduce this and coma, and astigmatic lenses combat astigmatism.

 A lensmeter is an instrument used to measure the refractive properties of lenses.